Deltaz96/mera-ghar-su-casa/01-simple-vpn-setup-readme.md

     - add a cert request.
 		- in `Common Name` add the FQDN for this instance.
         - example `opnsense.lab.com`. [⁵](#5)
-      	- Change rest according to your needs
+      	- Change the rest according to your needs
-    - clone the above created cert request
+    - clone the above-created cert request
     	- in `Common Name` replace with what you prefer.
         - example `ipsec.lab.com`. [⁶](#6)
 5. Go to `System: Settings: Administration`
     - in `SSL Certificate` select the certificate for web UI created `opnsense.lab.com`

-## Set up ipsec ikev2 ##
+## Set up ipsec IKEv2 ##
 1. Go to `VPN: IPsec: Pre-Shared Keys`
     - create user
       	- `Local Identifier` = username